 For useful tips for talking about feelings, see Skills for Care advice.
 For further guidance on coronavirus (COVID19) for those with learning disabilities please see the Mencap website (includes easy read materials) and the BILD collection of resources.

 Children and young people with Autism

 While no two individuals with autism are the same, autistic children and young people may experience some anxiety due to the change of routine and their difficulties in understanding what is happening.
-Starstream has a range of resources with symbols, visuals and social stories to support autistic children and young people to understand the current situation.
-The National Autistic Society (NAS) and Young Minds also have a wealth of resources to support autistic children and young people and the Autism Helpline on 0808 800 4104 is also available for further advice.
+The National Autistic Society (NAS) and Young Minds have a wealth of resources to support autistic children and young people.

 Children and young people with speech, language and communication needs